 Description: This course is designed to meet students where they are in their physical wellness journey.
 Students will have an opportunity to choose a specific class they are interested in learning more about and improving their physical activity level.
-The objective of this course is for a student to pick a focus area, progress monitor, reflect, and see how much they can grow throughout the course of the year.
+Each semester course taken throughout the students four years has the ability to count for a dual credit elective through Triton College.
+Your student will be given a choice of class based on their class periods availability.
+Possible course options are: